jesster413/agusmakmun.github.io/_posts/2018-08-14-Recommender-Item-Based.md

 ### Opening Credits

-I imported two datasets from MovieLens, the movies themselves and the corresponding ratings.
+To begin, I imported two datasets from MovieLens, the movies themselves and the corresponding ratings.
 I merged the two dataframes together on the overlapping 'movieId' column, similar to a join in SQL with the following code snippet:

 ```python
 ratings = pd.merge(ratings, movies, how='inner', on='movieId')